Sonia-96/MyStudyNotes/Java&Web/Web.md

 - `Log.d("tag", "message")`: send your own debug messages.  `tag` is used to filter messages, e.g. `CC:mainActivity`.
 "CC" is to get only my message, "mainActivity" is to get only messages from main activity

 Warning, when you filter based on a “tag”, you will not see system exception messages.

+// TODO: difference between Log and sout? why we use log

 ## UI and Worker Threads